mjmeilahn/vue-projects/README.md

 7. Wonderful Quotes - App that adds quotes via $emit, slots, and Vue click handlers: @click.prevent & @click.native

 8. Forms - Exploring how Vue works with forms, submission handling via click.prevent, optimizing two way binding with v-model.lazy

+9. Directives - Learning life-cycle methods like bind() and update for custom directives & how to modify through arguments passed in HTML by string or object.